carpentries/workshop-template/index.md

       <a href="https://www.youtube.com/watch?v=9LQhwETCdwY ">Video Tutorial</a>
       <p>
         <strong>For OS X 10.9 and higher</strong>, install Git for Mac
-        by downloading and running the most recent "mavericks" installer from
+        by downloading and running the <a href="https://git-scm.com/download/mac">
-        <a href="http://sourceforge.net/projects/git-osx-installer/files/">this list</a>.
+	      current installer</a>.
         After installing Git, there will not be anything in your <code>/Applications</code> folder, as Git is a command line program.
         <strong>For older versions of OS X (10.5-10.8)</strong> use the